 Simply said, brown rice has a much richer nutritional profile.

-The one downside the brown rice is that it takes significantly longer to cook, unless you purchase a pre-cooked version of it.
+The one downside in how to cook brown rice is the time needed, unless you purchase a pre-cooked version of it.
 While white rice cooks in about 20 minutes, for this variety it is more than double.
 There is no much to do once it is in the pan, so the cooking time is mostly passive and leaves you free to do other things in the kitchen or elsewhere.
 Because you have time while the rice cooks, you can make vegetables, soft-boiled eggs, anything you’d like to eat it with.

 - 4 cups brown rice

 - 7 cups water

 - 50 g butter Not all butters are equal.
 Choose high quality butters for the best flavor and nutrition.

 Add the rice, salt, butter and cold water into a large pan and bring to a boil.

 Reduce to simmer and let it cook for 45 minutes.

 Turn off the stove, stir gently and let it finish cooking for another 10 minutes.